pytorch/pytorch/docs/source/distributed.pipelining.rst

 * Splitting of model code based on simple specification.
-* Rich support for pipeline schedules, including GPipe, 1F1B, Interleaved 1F1B and Looped BFS, and providing the infrastruture for writing customized schedules.
+* Rich support for pipeline schedules, including GPipe, 1F1B, Interleaved 1F1B and Looped BFS, and providing the infrastructure for writing customized schedules.
 * First-class support for cross-host pipeline parallelism, as this is where PP is typically used (over slower interconnects).